Border Gateway Protocol Complexity

 When examining a technology insight for microsegmentation, we can consider using IPv6 for the data center network microsegmentation.
 Datacenter micro-segmentation techniques vary depending on the data center design requirements.
 However, the result will be more or less the same with your technique.
 Network microsegmentation is a network security technique that enables security architects to logically divide the data center into distinct security segments down to the individual workload level, then define security controls and deliver services for each segment.
 In this technology insight for microsegmentation, we will address IPv6 micro-segmentation.

-• Layer-2 Security Issues
+Layer-2 Security Issues

-When discussing our journey on IPv6 data center network microsegmentation, we must consider that Layer-2 security mechanisms for IPv6 are still as complicated as with IPv4.
+When discussing our journey on IPv6 data center network microsegmentation, we must consider that Layer-2 security mechanisms for IPv6 are still as complicated as those for IPv4.
 Nothing has changed.
 We are still building the foundation of our IPv6 and IPv4 networks on the same forwarding paradigm, relying on old technologies that emulate thick coaxial cable, known as Ethernet.
 Ethernet should be limited to where Ethernet was designed: the data link layer between adjacent devices.
 Unfortunately, the IP+Ethernet mentality is tightly coupled with every engineer’s mind.

 Before you proceed, you may find the following helpful post for pre-information.